nitinkc/nitinkc.github.io/_posts/Java/performanceEngineering/2024-06-20-memory-leaks.md

 ---

 # Java Memory Leaks

+A memory leak happens **only if the allocated objects can't be garbage-collected** because they are referenced from somewhere in the running application.
+While allocation profiling doesn't tell us anything about the garbage collection, it can still give us hints for further investigation.

 Regular profiling and memory analysis are essential to detect and resolve memory leaks in Java applications.

 using the  memory analyzer tool or Visual VM, figured out the large memory objects